DevDmitryHub/PhoneGap/README.md

 - [Change Log](https://github.com/DevDmitryHub/cordova-plugin-appsflyer/releases)

-**Note:** integrated AppsFlyer SDK has restrictions for iOS archs (armv7, arm64, **not** _armv7s_) it's fixed since v.3.3.3
+**Note:** integrated AppsFlyer SDK has restrictions for iOS archs (armv7, arm64, **not** _armv7s_) it's fixed since v.3.3.3 **Update:** But in my opinion, the best solution right now is using plugin v.3.3.1 (before update AF-iOS-SDK).
+So if you have any problem with v.3.3.3, try to use v.3.3.1

 ## Installation